pymanga/pyMANGA/PopulationLib/Species/Saltmarsh/Saltmarsh.md

-Example species file to be used with ``pyMANGA.PlantModelLib.Saltmarsh``, representing a PFT or species of saltmarh species.
+Example species file to be used with ``pyMANGA.PlantModelLib.Saltmarsh``, representing a Plant Functional Type (PFT) or species of saltmarh species.

 The file contains the parameterization of
 - the initial saltmarsh plant geometry